A non-interacting Galactic black hole candidate in a binary system with a main-sequence star: Discussion

 \subsection{Comparison with Theoretical Predictions}

 Prior to \textit{Gaia} DR3, several studies calculated the expected population of black holes with luminous companions that could be detected with \textit{Gaia}.
-The predicted \textit{Gaia} yields range from tens to thousands of such binaries by the end of the mission \citep{Breivik2017,Mashian2017,Wiktorowicz2020,Chawla2022,Shikauchi2022,Wang2022}.
-Although the quality cuts on orbital solutions described by \citet{Halbwachs2022} may have removed more binary systems that contain black holes, the identification of only a single confident black hole-luminous companion binary in DR3 so far suggests that the upper end of those predictions is likely too optimistic.
+The predicted \textit{Gaia} yields range from tens to thousands of such binaries by the end of the mission \citep{Breivik2017,Mashian2017,Wiktorowicz2020,Chawla2022,Shikauchi2022,Wang2022,Janssens2022}.
+Although the quality cuts on orbital solutions described by \citet{Halbwachs2022} may have removed more binary systems that contain black holes, the identification of only two confident black hole-luminous companion binaries in DR3 so far (see \cite{ElBadry2023}, as well as the earlier identification of this source by \cite{Tanikawa2022} in their analysis of \textit{Gaia} data) suggests that the upper end of those predictions is likely too optimistic.
 The properties of \bh\ are quite similar to the most common binary parameters predicted by, e.g., \citet{Breivik2017}, \citet{Yalinewich2018}, and \citet{Shao2019} in black hole mass, companion mass, period, semi-major axis, and apparent magnitude.
 The only deviation from those expectations is the eccentricity, where the observed value differs from the most likely values of $e < 0.1$ or (in the case of significant kick velocities) $e > 0.9$.
 Below we speculate that the observed eccentricity of $e \sim 0.4$ may have resulted from a possible architecture of a hierarchical triple system.
+Stellar triples are a common architecture and can affect the dynamical evolution of the system \citep{VignaGomez2022,Tokov2006,Tokov2020,Lennon2022,Chakrabarti2022}.